-Overall, registry data show a higher rate of post-operative mortality following elective repair of small AAAs in women compared with men, regardless of the surgical technique.
-One registry study116 reports higher rates of 30-day postoperative mortality in women compared with men for both open repair and EVAR for small AAAs; this pattern remains consistent regardless of age (\geq 80 and <80-year olds).
-For example, in those less than 80 years of age, the 30-day postoperative mortality is 2.5 percent in men and 3.0 percent in women for open repair, and 0.4 percent in men and 1.1 percent in women for EVAR.
-In those \geq 80 years of age, postoperative mortality for open repair was 3.4 percent in men and 9.7 percent in women, while intervention via EVAR was associated with a postoperative mortality of 0.6 percent in men and 1.3 percent in women.
-One registry shows a similar pattern for AAA repair (EVAR and open reported combined) with a 30-day postoperative mortality of 0.7 percent in men and 1.1 percent in women at 3-year and 5-year followup compared to men.
-The difference observed was greatest at 5 years, with 93 percent (+/- 1) of men and only 70 percent (+/- 16%) of women having clinical success.129
+Overall, registry data show a higher rate of postoperative mortality following elective repair of small AAAs in women compared to men, regardless of the surgical technique.
+One registry study reports higher rates of 30-day postoperative mortality in women compared to men for both open repair and EVAR for small AAAs; this pattern remains consistent regardless of age ( $\geq$ 80 and <80 years).
+For example, in participants younger than age 80 years, the 30-day postoperative mortality is 2.5 percent in men and 3.0 percent in women for open repair, and 0.4 percent in men and 1.1 percent in women for EVAR.
+In those age 80 years or older, postoperative mortality for open repair was 3.4 percent in men and 9.7 percent in women, while intervention via EVAR was associated with a postoperative mortality of 0.6 percent in men and 1.3 percent in women.
+One registry shows a similar pattern for AAA repair (EVAR and open repair reported combined), with a 30-day postoperative mortality of 0.7 percent in men and 1.1 percent in women.
+Further, one registry reports lower clinical success rates following surgery in women at 3- and 5-year followup compared to men.
+The difference observed was greatest at 5 years, with 93 percent (±1) of men and only 70 percent (±16%) of women having clinical success.

-The two early open repair versus surveillance trials, ADAM and UKSAT,^{140, 163} and the two early EVAR versus surveillance trials, CAESAR and PIVOTAL,^{118, 158} did not report harms by subpopulation.
+The two early open repair vs. surveillance trials, ADAM and UKSAT, and the two early EVAR vs. surveillance trials, CAESAR and PIVOTAL, did not report harms by subpopulation.
 Additionally, none of the pharmacotherapy trials reported harms data by subpopulation.